amontalenti/elements-of-python-style/README.md

 ## Writing Good Docstrings

-Here's a quick reference to using Sphinx-style reST in your function docstrings:
+Here's a quick reference to using Sphinx-style RST (ReStructured Text) in your function docstrings:

 ```python
 def get(url, qsargs=None, timeout=5.0):